rayshader/cp2077-nativedb/README.md

 ## Development server

-Run `npm run start` for a dev server.
+Run `pnpm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Test
-Run `npm run test` to run unit tests with [Jest].
+Run `pnpm run test` to run unit tests with [Jest].

 ## Build

-Run `npm run build` to build the project.
+Run `pnpm run build` to build the project.
 The build artefacts will be stored in the `dist/browser/` directory.
 It will compress build files using `brotli` algorithm.
 The biggest AST file will be around ~800KB.
 It should be small enough given the usage of a Service Worker.

 ## Test server

-Run `npm run prod` after you built the project.
+Run `pnpm run prod` after you built the project.
 Navigate to `http://localhost:4400`.
 The application will run with Service Worker enabled.
 You might need to disable your antivirus to serve compressed files.